afhverjuekki/tolvera/docs/guide.md

 ```

 Particles are divided into species (represented as an integer), and species can have different relationships with each other, creating a matrix of species-species interactions.
-This idea was inspired by [Particle Life](https://particle-life.com/), and provides a simple means to mimic ecological complexity, even when using a single behaviour.
+This idea was inspired by [Particle Life](https://particle-life.com/), and provides a simple means to mimic ecological complexity, even when using a single behaviour or model.
-Species are implemented as multi-dimensional state, which means all `tv.v` behaviour models can make use of the multispecies matrix.
+Species are implemented as multi-dimensional state (see below), which means all `tv.v` behaviour models can make use of the multispecies matrix.

 <figure markdown="span">
   ![Species](../assets/images/species.jpg)